jbat10/KIT325/docs/WinPmem Usage Guide.md

 containing the physical memory of the system.

 ![WinPmem ouput](https://github.com/jbat10/KIT325/blob/main/docs/Images/winpmemoutput.PNG)

-The process for running this tool on a USB drive is identical to on the device itself.
-No changes to the method are necessary.

 If these steps are completed, a physically memory dump has been acquired for further investigation.